viktaur/my-money-my-choice/README.md

 # My money 💰, my choice 🙋
 ### Motivation
-Many developed countries offer a bipartisan system where citizens can choose between two colours and delegate their power every four years.
-This form of decision-making is not representative enough of the public opinion and preferences.
+Most democratic nations are based on a system where their citizens choose between a limited number of parties (often two) every four years and delegate their power to them.
+I believe this form of decision-making is not representative enough of the public opinion and preferences, hence why I think there could be ways of democratising the system even more.
+Even though it is wise to rely on an educated group of representatives that can engage in legislation and decision-making, citizens of a modern democracy should be able to directly
-Although I understand there needs to be some educated group of representatives that can engage in legislation and government I believe that citizens of a modern democracy should be able to directly **choose where they want their money to be spent**, especially with the constant increase of public debt and decrease of funding of vital sectors.
+**choose where they want their money to be spent**.
+A potential transition to this new system becomes even more pertinent when one considers the constant increase in public debt and cuts in funding of vital sectors happening in multiple states.

-Through **quadratic voting**, we can enforce a more fair system where taxpayers can actually decide which public sectors they want to finance while being incentivised to spread it.
-I have implemented a pallet that can be used to construct a Substrate runtime.
+Through **quadratic voting**, we can enforce a more fair system where taxpayers can actually decide which public sectors they want to finance, while being incentivised to spread it.
+To achieve this, I have implemented a pallet that can be used to construct a Substrate runtime.
+This runtime could evolve into a parachain which could later be integrated in the Polkadot or Kusama ecosystems, benefiting from the decentralisation and security provided.

 ### Specification
 - Budget elections are meant to happen at the end of each fiscal year, but this is not a limitation.
 Budget elections are